 - In addition to the existing sectoral sanctions applying to Sberbank, VTB Bank, Gazprombank, Vnesheconombank (VEB) and Rosselkhozbank, OPK Oboronprom, United Aircraft Corporation, Uralvagonzavod, Rosneft, Transneft and Gazprom Neft, it is now prohibited to purchase, sell, provide investment services for or assistance in the issuance of, or otherwise deal with any transferable securities and money-market instruments issued by those entities (or by non-EU entities more than 50% owned by them or by entities acting on their behalf / at their direction) after 12 April 2022 (without any maturity threshold applying).

 - The same prohibition applies to the following entities (and to non-EU entities more than 50% owned by them and to entities acting on their behalf / at their direction):

 - Alfa Bank

 - Bank Otkritie

 - Bank Rossiya

 - Promsvyazbank

 - Almaz-Antey

 - Kamaz

 - Novorossiysk Commercial Sea Port

+- Rostec (Russian Technologies and State Corporation)

+- Russian Railways

+- JSC PO Sevmash

+- Sovcomflot

-- Rostec (Russian Technologies and State Corporation) - Russian Railways - JSC PO Sevmash - Sovcomflot - United Shipbuilding Corporation - Russian Maritime Register of Shipping (added to the list by Regulation (EU) 2022/394 of 9 March 2022) - There is also a new prohibition on making or being part of any arrangement to make a new loan or credit to any of the afore-mentioned entities (or to non-EU entities more than 50% owned by them or entities acting on their behalf / at their direction) again without any maturity threshold applying.
+- United Shipbuilding Corporation

+- There is also a new prohibition on making or being part of any arrangement to make a new loan or credit to any of the aforementioned entities (or to non-EU entities more than 50% owned by them or entities acting on their behalf / at their direction) - again without any maturity threshold applying.
 This restriction applies as of 26 February 2022.